peterhinch/micropython-mqtt/mqtt_as/README.md

 ### Test/demo scripts

- 1. `clean.py` Test/demo program using MQTT Clean Session.
- 2. `unclean.py` Test/demo program with MQTT Clean Session `False`.
+The first two of these demonstrate the event interface.
+Others use callbacks.

- 3. `range.py` For WiFi range testing.
+ 1. `range.py` For WiFi range testing.
+Good general demo.
- 4. `range_ex.py` As above but also publishes RSSI and free RAM.
-See code listing for limitations.
+ 2. `range_ex.py` As above but also publishes RSSI and free RAM.
+See code comments for limitations on Pico W and Arduino nano connect.
+ 3. `clean.py` Test/demo program using MQTT Clean Session.
+ 4. `unclean.py` Test/demo program with MQTT Clean Session `False`.
  5. `pubtest` Bash script illustrating publication with Mosquitto.
  6. `main.py` Example for auto-starting an application.
  7. `tls.py` Demo of SSL/TLS connection to a public broker.
 This runs on a Pyboard D. Publishes every 20s and subscribes to same topic.
 Connection to this public broker, though encrypted, is insecure because anyone can subscribe.
- 8. `tls8266.py` SSL/TLS connectionfor ESP8266.
+ 8. `tls8266.py` SSL/TLS connection for ESP8266.
 Shows how to use keys and
  certificates.
 For obvious reasons it requires editing to run.

 ### Configuration